yonasKu/boilerplate-rn/docs/REVENUECAT_BACKEND_PLAN.md

 ---

 ## Deliverables (when implementing)
-- Firebase HTTPS function `revenueCatWebhook` with:
+- Firebase HTTPS function `revenuecatWebhook` with:
-  - Secret validation
+  - Authorization token validation
   - Idempotency guard
   - Event parsing and Firestore updates
 - Firestore security rules updated (if needed) to allow the function to write `users/{uid}/subscription` while keeping client writes restricted.
-- Documentation on how to rotate `RC_WEBHOOK_SECRET`.
+- Documentation on how to rotate `REVENUECAT_WEBHOOK_SECRET`.

 ---